This page answers some common questions about the Shwa Alphabet.

 No, we would all spell to a standard, just as we do now.
 For example, there is a dialect of English called General American, and American English words would be spelled as they are pronounced in General American, even by people from Boston and Texas who pronounce them differently in their dialects.
 The British, on the other hand, might spell out Received Pronunciation, their standard dialect, so that Brits and Yanks might spell words differently, as they do now : colour versus color, lorry versus truck, and even bath versus bath.

-Of course, a writer could use Shwa to spell out dialect, as did Robert Burns and Langston Hughes.
+Of course, a writer could use Shwa to spell out a non-standard dialect, as did Robert Burns and Langston Hughes.
 But that would be non-standard spelling, intended to "sound" different in print.

 The establishment of these standards is the job of academies like the Academie Française or the Real Academia Española.
 For languages without academies, like English, we rely on lexicographers to publish reference dictionaries with correct spellings.